Why Should I Use Budget Tracking in Project Management Software?

 Your project cost is a key performance indicator (KPI).
 If you’re not actively tracking your budget, you may miss signs that your project is going off track until it’s too late.

-Project management software with budget tracking allows you to automatically and continuously monitor your budget over the course of the project so you’re aware of any budget variances in time to properly manage their impact.
+Project management software with budget tracking allows you to automatically and continuously monitor your budget throughout the project so you’re aware of any budget variances in time to properly manage their impact.

 - Missed project scope or scope creep